lolo-lempika/lolo-lempika/README.md

 - 👋 Hi, I’m @lolo-lempika !!
 - 👀 I’m interested in virtual archives, online community, and digital diarism.
 - 🌱 I’m currently learning Python and HTML !
-- 💞️ I’m looking to collaborate on a virtual iterature club and blogging website <3
+- 💞️ I’m looking to collaborate on a virtual literature club and blogging website <3
 - 📫 How to reach me: lolo.bytez@gmail.com

 <!---